cifanip/quantitative-finance/cases/03_pairs_trading/index.md

 In the theoretical case, the **trading strategy** is simple: buy below the dashed line at the bottom and sell above the dashed line at the top.
 In practice, however, the theoretical scenario is seldom verified.

 ### Practical considerations
-When analysing time-series one does not a priori, in general, what the cointegration rank $r$ is.
+When analysing time-series one does not know a priori what the cointegration rank $r$ is.
 However, if the process is assumed to be Gaussian, parameter estimation is possible through Maximum Likelihood estimation under the constraint $\text{rank}(\Pi)=r$.
 Analytical formula exists in this case, which yield the cointegration vectors $\beta$ (see [^1] for details).

 A number of issues arise in real-world time-series.